The Simple Investor (and 5 big threats)

 Everyone wants to build wealth fast.

-But most of millionaires I looked up to in my banking job didn't go from $0 to $1M+ in:
+But most of the millionaires I looked up to in my banking job didn't go from $0 to $1M+ of investments in:

 - 2 years.